Charge! (TV network): History

 The former logo for Charge!, used from February 28, 2017 to April 2, 2020.

 Since 2014, Sinclair had launched several digital broadcast networks, or "diginets"; including the American Sports Network (formally Sinclair's sports programming arm which became the framework for Stadium), and TBD (which targets millennial audiences).
 The science-fiction network Comet, launched in October 2015, was Sinclair's first joint venture with MGM.
 Charge! was formally announced by Sinclair and MGM on January 17, 2017.

 The network debuted on February 28, 2017, at 10 am (ET) with an airing of the 1978 film Here Come the Tigers.
 Stations carrying The Works replaced the network with Charge.

 Ring of Honor Wrestling, the weekly professional wrestling television series produced by the then-Sinclair-affiliated Ring of Honor, was syndicated on the network from July 9, 2017, to 2019.
 The series was previously syndicated to Comet.

 In 2020, MGM sold their operation stake in Charge and Comet to Sinclair.
-On April 6, Charge! began airing Magnum, P.I. and Knight Rider.
-In the Fall, Charge began airing Hunter.